-The local economy - Are local companies hiring?
-Have companies moved into or away from an area?
-Is there a fair mix of business in an area, or does it count on just one industry?
-Is the blend of commercial and residential zoning changing?
+Economic factors - Have businesses moved into or away from an area?
+Are local businesses hiring?
+Is there a nice mix of work in an area, or does it rely upon just one industry?
 These items play a role.